By Gina Morin, Design Intervention

 Last month's blog post began the discussion of building your brand starting at the core level with your Vision & Mission Statements.
 This month, we are digging into defining what your Core Values are and how they serve the day-to-day operations of your business.
 Being able to express these Values in a formal statement can function as your guide when serving your customers and when hiring staff, strategic partners or vendors.

 Let's start by defining what we mean when we say Core Values of the business.
-As defined by Sarah Durham, author of Brandraising, "Values are beliefs in which a person or group has an emotional investment.
+As explained by Sarah Durham, author of Brandraising, "Values are beliefs in which a person or group has an emotional investment.
 In an organization, values can serve as guiding principles that shape and inform the organization's approach to its work."

 So what does that mean exactly?

 I believe the best way to explain it is to give you an example.
-Last month I shared my Vision & Mission Statement, which explained that my goal is to work with businesses that share my vision for a cleaner planet and a plant-based, cruelty-free lifestyle.
+Last month I shared my Vision & Mission Statement, which revealed that my goal is to work with businesses that share my vision for a cleaner planet and a plant-based, cruelty-free lifestyle.
 That being said, it's not hard to see that my values would include the following:

 - Sustainability: Working with clients that have a consciousness around sustainability (vegan, eco-friendly, natural health & wellness) so that I can stay true to my Vision and Mission Statements